Ballyfin: Ballyfin Demesne

-According to legend, Fionn Mac Cumhaill is said to have been raised here.
-Fionn ate the Salmon of Knowledge which gave him untold knowledge.
-Later he became leader of the Fianna.
-In the medieval period Ballyfin was part of the cantred of Laoighis Reta, the territory of the O ‘Mordha, or O’More, clan who lost out in the Laois-Offaly plantations, the most comprehensive settlement of the Tudor conquest of Ireland.
+In the medieval period, Ballyfin was part of the cantred of Laoighis Reta, the territory of the Ó Mordha, or O'More, clan who lost out in the Laois-Offaly plantations, the most comprehensive settlement of the Tudor conquest of Ireland.
 In 1550 Edmund Fay was granted a lease for Ballyfin and about this date Ballyfin appears for the first time on the so-called Cotton Map (British Museum) where it is marked as a clearing in densely forested land.

-About 1600, Sir Piers Cosby purchased lands including Ballyfin and erected a castle.
-By 1637, Ballyfin was raised to manorial status, but Cosby was on the wrong side in the turmoil of the 1640s and by May 1666, the estate was conferred on Periam Pole, a recent arrival from Devon.
-His successor William Pole built a ‘modern house’ to replace the Crosby castle and his son, another William (d.
-1781), together with his wife Lady Sarah Moore, (d.
-1780) daughter of the 5th Earl of Drogheda, set about transforming the demesne into one of the finest examples of the natural style of gardening to be found in Ireland.
-Centred on its 30-acre man-made lake, the landscape was much admired by Emily, Countess of Kildare, from Carton house in the adjoining county of Kildare who in a letter to her husband described Ballyfin as ‘a most delightful place indeed, much beyond any place I have seen in Ireland’.
+About 1600, Sir Piers Crosby purchased lands including Ballyfin and erected a castle.
+By 1637, Ballyfin was raised to manorial status, but Crosby was on the wrong side in the turmoil of the 1640s and by May 1666, the estate was conferred on Periam Pole, a recent arrival from Devon.
+His successor William Pole built a 'modern house' to replace the Crosby castle and his son, another William (died 1781), together with his wife Lady Sarah Moore, (died 1780) daughter of the 5th Earl of Drogheda, set about transforming the demesne into one of the finest examples of the natural style of gardening to be found in Ireland.
+Centred on its 30-acre man-made lake, the landscape was much admired by Emily, Countess of Kildare, from Carton house in the adjoining county of Kildare who in a letter to her husband described Ballyfin as 'a most delightful place indeed, much beyond any place I have seen in Ireland'.